fern4lvarez/piladb/dev/README.md

 This means that the public image will always be synced with the latest source code version.

+This image has two purposes.
+One is to containerize the execution for piladb, and the other to provide a portable development environment.
+Every container running the `piladb` image is provided with tools like `git` or `vim.`

-Also, it contains a **Makefile** which groups the most common tasks for an easier usage of the `piladb` image.
+Also, there is a  **Makefile** that groups the most common tasks for an easier usage of the `piladb` image.